 The NATO StratCom COE, based in Riga, Latvia, contributes to improved strategic communications capabilities within the Alliance and Allied nations.
 Strategic communication is an integral part of the efforts to achieve the Alliance’s political and military objectives, thus it is increasingly important that the Alliance communicates in an appropriate, timely, accurate and responsive manner on its evolving roles, objectives and missions.

-The mission of the NATO StratCom COE is to contribute to the Alliance’s communication processes by providing comprehensive analyses, timely advice and practical support to the Alliance.
+Mission of the Centre is to provide a tangible contribution to the strategic communications capabilities of NATO, NATO allies and NATO partners.
 It's strength is built by multinational and cross-sector participants from the civilian and military, private and academic sectors and usage of modern technologies, virtual tools for analyses, research and decision making.

 The heart of the NATO StratCom COE is a diverse group of international experts with military, government and academic backgrounds - trainers, educators, analysts and researchers.

 The Centre is staffed and financed by its sponsoring nations and contributing participants.
 As of January 2017, Estonia, Germany, Italy, Latvia, Lithuania, Poland, the Netherlands and United Kingdom are signed on as Sponsoring Nations of the StratCom COE.
 Finland and Sweden have become Partner Countries.
 Additionally, France and Canada have seconded staff.

 Main activities of the NATO StratCom COE in 2017: